Man jailed for molesting his daughter, claims he had pornography addiction

 The man molested his child once in January last year, and again in March that year.

 On the second occasion, the girl's mother was on the night shift.
-The 14-year-old was asleep on the same bed as her father when he molested her.
+The 14-year-old was "half-asleep" on the same bed as her father when he molested her, the court was told.

 Feeling uncomfortable and afraid, the girl turned on her side, with her back facing him, hoping he would stop.
 He continued to molest her and pulled down her pants before removing his own shorts and rubbing himself against her.